Frequently Asked Questions

 I loved taking the research road trip across the country.
 It was everything I'd hoped it would be—that is, a real road trip, filled with unexpected events and places, great road food and, of course, lots of music.
 I made mixes as I drove, trying to incorporate songs that reflected in some way where I was in the country.
 A lot of the songs that I listened to ended up in Roger's playlists.
 And the pictures in the book are pictures I took while on my trip.
-You can see some pictures from this trip in the Trips section and check out my playlists here.
 There's also extra road-trip bonus content in the US paperback version of the book.

 Yes…for the most part.
 There are some exceptions.
 You won’t find Raven Rock on a map, but I based it closely on Eagle Rock, the town where Occidental College, my alma mater, is located.
 Same thing with Stanwich, Connecticut…but you’ll find a strong resemblance between that and my hometown in CT.